luminiferous/Brendan-Blog/_posts/2019-02-23-Sprint-Week-3.md

 This week I had to concentrate on completing the presentation on tools based on password crackers and actually attempting to complete attacking and breaking into system as this was a requirement for the subject and/or joining a program for breaking into machines.
 This mostly accenturated by attempting the Help HTB (Hack the Box), popcorn and legacy HTB attempts.
 Other importance learning Invoked this week included learning how to capture the flag on Deloitte, SecTalks and PwnLabs.Init (went through the walkthrough as the machine still couldn't work) were other activities that I completed during this week.
 With industry guidence, one of the guys presenting on Wednesday gave assistance such as mentioning SSL and to use metasploit console.
 I also started using OWASP zap and understanding how the tool functions to generate reports for the user that finds vulnerabilities.

 SecTalks is another factor in my learning as the involvement in understanding various tools used to intercept analogy signals and converting it to pcaps was interesting to comprehend. listening to industry is another major incident in where I got some experience in the field and to engage with real security professionals and how read teaming and blue teamings functions, the areas that the cyber field offers as metioned on their sides and their experiences which includes Web Application Penetration Testing, Mobile Application Testing and Code Review, Physical Security and Social Engineering and Red Team Operations.
-Another personal insight that was gained through this week was through Jai's presentation of the challenge,
+Another personal insight that was gained through this week was through Jai's presentation of the challenge, mentioning that we shouldn't have done what the presenters had done as they had knowledge of the port.
+In a real World scenario in which we wouldn't have access to the port, there are different nmap commands that we could use in this situation.

 Attempting the help htb challenge.